nbaradar/context_core_obsidian_vault/SubSystems/User Interface/Simple Web UI/Frontend Dev Notes.md

 > NPM = Install and run package
 > NPX = Run the package but don't install it
 >
->One installs a package/dependency for your project, saves it under node_modules and also in the package.json, example: npm i express
+> One installs a package/dependency for your project, saves it under node_modules and also in the package.json, example: npm i express
->
 > The other one "executes" the package, only for that run, and doesn't save anything anywhere, for example: npx create-react-app
 ##### IMPORTANT: VULNERABILITIES
-You still need to address these 6 vulnerabilities at a later date:
+~={red}**TODO**=~ You still need to address these 6 vulnerabilities at a later date:
 ```
 * **nth-check < 2.0.1 (high severity):** This vulnerability is related to inefficient regular expression complexity in `nth-check`.
 * **css-select <= 3.1.0 (depends on vulnerable nth-check):** This vulnerability is inherited from the dependency `nth-check`.